 In the 2016 Presidential election, Donald Trump made building a wall to keep out illegal immigrants a signature issue.
 By the time I spoke at the Men’s Forum, Trump was a year and a half into his first term and had made good on his promise.
 Trump closed the border to illegals, but it was obvious that the millions of third world immigrants who had gained legal status since the 1965 Immigration Reform Act were changing the demographic makeup and culture of the United States.

 I decided to make this the ‘closer’ for my remarks.
 A lot of Yavapai County Republicans, living in a predominantly White county, didn’t seem to know that Arizona’s school population had tipped to majority nonwhite.
 The changing demographics of the state meant that our future work force, our police and military, our media and cultural institutions would be majority nonwhite within a generation.
-And so would the majority of voters in future elections.
+And so would be the voters in future elections.
 There is no precedent for demographic change of this magnitude in the history of nations.
 Although I did not use denigrating or racially charged language, there was clearly a racial theme to my remarks.
 At the time, many people considered race to be the ‘third rail’ of American politics.
 Political opponents denounced me as a racist.
 Many others who wished me well thought I had been overly frank and politically stupid.

 Fortunately—and unknown to me as I spoke—a campaign assistant recorded my remarks on a cell phone.
 The video of my remarks were live streamed on Facebook and went viral.
-What they show is that after a few rambling opening remarks about my first term in the legislature, I segued to the issue to immigration and demographic change, which I described as an “existential threat” to the United States.
+What they show is that after a few rambling opening remarks about my first term in the legislature, I segued to the issue of immigration and demographic change, which I described as an “existential threat” to the United States.
 Some people thought my remarks were extemporaneous and that I had inadvertently gone too far.
 The truth is there was nothing unplanned about what I said.
-From the video you can see me at the podium turning the pages of prepared remarks
+From the video you can see me at the podium turning the pages of prepared remarks.

 I pointed out the obvious fact that immigration was changing the demographics of the state.
 Remembering Brown, I noted that the change in the student population to majority nonwhite, “complicated school integration because there weren’t enough White kids to go around.”
 I meant every word of it.